poem-web/poem/docs/src/poem/quickstart.md

 Let's start a server, it listens to `127.0.0.1:3000`, please ignore these `unwrap` calls, this is just an example.

-The `Server::run` function accepts any type that implements the `Endpoint` feature.
+The `Server::run` function accepts any type that implements the `Endpoint` trait.
 In this example we don't have a routing object, so any request path will be handled by the `index` function.

 ```rust